 Part 3: Contains the plans preparation and assembly requirements

-Coordinate with the FTE Production PM to obtain tolls-related project input for the following activities:
+Coordinate with the Turnpike Production PM to obtain tolls-related project input for the following activities:

 Master planning for managed lanes with a tolling component (Express Lanes).
-FTE assists with concept of operations, master signing plans, tolling infrastructure locations, and express lane diagrams and concepts that are compatible with the Statewide Express Lane Software (SELS).
+Turnpike assists with concept of operations, master signing plans, tolling infrastructure locations, and express lane diagrams and concepts that are compatible with the Statewide Express Lane Software (SELS).

-Develop District and FTE responsibility agreements for planning, design, construction, and maintenance of tolled facilities.
+Develop District and Turnpike responsibility agreements for planning, design, construction, and maintenance of tolled facilities.
+Refer to the Toll Project Responsibility Matrix for use as the basis of these agreements.

 Develop tolling plans for the corridor and provide recommendations where to toll and whether ramp or mainline tolling should be used.